fabric-lib: RDMA Point-to-Point Communication for LLM Systems: Abstract

 \section{Abstract}

 Emerging Large Language Model (LLM) system patterns, such as disaggregated inference, Mixture-of-Experts (MoE) routing, and asynchronous reinforcement fine-tuning, require flexible point-to-point communication beyond simple collectives.
 Existing implementations are locked to specific Network Interface Controllers (NICs), hindering integration into inference engines and portability across hardware providers.
-We present \textit{TransferEngine}, which bridges the functionality of common NICs to expose a uniform interface. \textit{TransferEngine} exposes one-sided \textsc{WriteImm} operations with a \textsc{ImmCounter} primitive for completion notification, without ordering assumptions of network transport, transparently managing multiple NICs per GPU.
+We present \texttt{fabric-lib}, which bridges the functionality of common NICs to expose a uniform interface. \texttt{fabric-lib} exposes one-sided \textsc{WriteImm} operations with a \textsc{ImmCounter} primitive for completion notification, without ordering assumptions of network transport, transparently managing multiple NICs per GPU.
 We demonstrate peak throughput of 400 Gbps on both NVIDIA ConnectX-7 and AWS Elastic Fabric Adapter (EFA).
-We showcase \textit{TransferEngine} through three production systems: (1) KvCache transfer for disaggregated inference with dynamic scaling, (2) RL weight updates achieving 1.3 seconds for trillion-parameter models, and (3) MoE dispatch/combine implementation exceeding DeepEP decode latency on ConnectX-7, with the first viable latencies on EFA.
-We demonstrate that our portable point-to-point communication complements collectives while avoiding lock-in.
+We showcase \texttt{fabric-lib} through three production systems: (1) KvCache transfer for disaggregated inference with dynamic scaling, (2) RL weight updates achieving 1.3 seconds for trillion-parameter models, and (3) MoE dispatch/combine implementation exceeding DeepEP decode latency on ConnectX-7, with the first viable latencies on EFA.
+We demonstrate that our portable point-to-point communication complements collectives while avoiding lock-in. \texttt{fabric-lib} is open-sourced at \url{https://github.com/perplexityai/pplx-garden/}.

 ]